jcannava/ansible-lxc-rpc/README.rst

 Assumptions
 -----------

-This repo assumes that you have setup the host server that will be running the OpenStack infrastructure with three bridged network devices named: ``br-mgmt``, ``br-vxlan``, ``br-vlan``.
-Through these bridges will be used throughout the OpenStack infrastructure.
+This repo assumes that you have setup the host servers that will be running the OpenStack infrastructure with three bridged network devices named: ``br-mgmt``, ``br-vxlan``, ``br-vlan``.
+These bridges will be used throughout the OpenStack infrastructure.

 The repo also relies on configuration files found in the `/etc` directory of this repo.
-If you are running Ansible from an "Un-privileged" host, you can place the contents of the /etc/ directory in your home folder; this would be in a directory similar to `/home/<myusername>/rpc_deploy/`.
+If you are running Ansible from an "unprivileged" host, you can place the contents of the /etc/ directory in your home folder; this would be in a directory similar to `/home/<myusername>/rpc_deploy/`.
 Once you have the file in place, you will have to input the details of your environment in the `rpc_user_config.yml` file; please see the file for how this should look.
 After you have a bridged network and the files/directory in place, continue on to _`Base Usage`.